 Preserving the historic furnishings of Washington's Capitol Campus

 Formed in 1999, the Capitol Furnishings Preservation Committee is dedicated to preserving and restoring the original historic furnishings of the Washington State Capitol.
 The mission of the Committee is to promote and encourage the recovery and preservation of original and historic furnishings within the State Capitol Group for the enjoyment of future generations.
 A small, permanent Capitol Furnishings exhibit is located in the Lt.
 Governor’s office.

-The Capital Furnishings Preservation Committee is comprised of a team of gubernatorial and legislatively appointed members, a member of the Washington State Supreme Court, and representatives from the offices of statewide elected officials.
+The Capitol Furnishings Preservation Committee is comprised of a team of gubernatorial and legislatively appointed members, a member of the Washington State Supreme Court, and representatives from the offices of statewide elected officials.